Importance Of Teamwork: 6 Greatest Benefits

 Stress is a silent killer.
 The repercussions of having a stressful working environment are huge.
 Not only will it affect your productivity but also your physical health too.

 Many studies show a positive impact on stress through collaboration.
-Let’s look at the study done at school teachers:
+Let’s look at the survey aimed at school teachers:

 - Teachers who collaborate often report higher levels of job satisfaction, increased confidence in their abilities, and a higher feeling of value.
 (Barshay 2014)

-- *Teacher collaboration also reduces the sense of isolation and can reduce the workload by combing resources and focusing on common goals.
+- Teacher collaboration also reduces the sense of isolation.
+It can reduce the workload by combing resources and focusing on common goals.
 (Hanover Research 2015)

 4. Teamwork Promotes Taking Risks